jhleakakos/get-your-movies-here/to_do.md

 # functionality

-- admin page to upgrade users to admins and override current db values for shows/movies/users

-# styling and ui

-- custom css on top of bootstrap
-- hover effects
-- spacing around and in cards
-- visually align items in cards
-- custom font
+- check seeds file to make sure to pass null for movie poster instead of partial url string

 # update readme